Show dining offers in

 Cuisine: European, Traditional, Bar Food

 Knock Castle Hotel in Crieff enjoys fantastic views over the town and out to the rolling hills of Perthshire.
 Sitting in its own woodlands grounds, the hotel is on Drummond Terrace in a quiet neighbourhood of Crieff.

-Cuisine: European, French, Modern
+Cuisine: European, Far Eastern, Modern

 Sign up today for free and be the first to get notified on new deals.

 Our customer care team are available to help 7 days a week.

 You may find we have answered your query in our frequently asked questions

 Contact our team via our Contact Us page or email us on email@example.com

 5pm Ltd, 38 Queen Street, Glasgow, G1 3DX, U.K.

 Tel: 0141 204 7841